- Disruptive Innovation

 The pace of innovation has permitted new entrants to drive unprecedented levels of value creation and take their place on the world’s stock exchanges, while dozens of additional privately-held “unicorns” wait for the right moment to execute public offerings.

-This process of creative destruction has seen the 33-year average tenure of companies on the S&P 500 in 1964 narrowed to 24 years by 2016 and it is forecast to shrink to just 12 years by 2027 (Chart 1).
+This process of creative destruction has seen the 33-year average tenure of companies on the S&P 500 in 1964 narrowed to 24 years by 2016 and it is forecast to shrink to just 12 years by 2027.

 Long-established businesses operating at scale, and the corporate teams who lead them, are understandably struggling to keep up with the sheer volume of information that has accompanied this explosion of new technologies and business models, and the global community of startups bringing them to market.

-In order to monitor the environment for threats, buy time to defend against emerging threats to their core businesses, and gain time in the race to position themselves to ride the next waves of innovation into a market-leading position, corporations continue to experiment with new organizational models and knowledge management tools in search of the next “disruptive innovation,” a term whose use has also grown so common that it is now often misunderstood and incorrectly applied.
+In the race to position themselves to ride the next waves of innovation into a market-leading position, corporations continue to experiment with new organizational models and knowledge management tools in search of the next “disruptive innovation,” a term whose use has also grown so common that it is now often misunderstood and incorrectly applied.

 Not all innovation is disruptive

-Christensen’s main point is that the disruptive innovations are the ones that incumbents often overlook, or are initially don’t perceive as a threat, because they start out with extremely simple offerings, serving different customer segments and price points, often in different geographies, than the incumbent serves.
+Christensen’s main point is that the disruptive innovations are the ones that incumbents often overlook.
+Or they initially don’t perceive the threat, because they start out with extremely simple offerings, serving different customer segments and price points than the incumbent serves.

 And as Chris Yeh and Reid Hoffman have described in “Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies,” when these disruptors meet the conditions that make blitzscaling possible, they can go from seemingly insignificant startup to global corporation in the space of a decade.